basarat/typescript-book/docs/why-typescript.md

 var foo: number = '123'; // Error: cannot assign a `string` to a `number`
 ```

-We will discuss all the details of all the annotation methods supported by TypeScript in a later chapter.
+We will discuss all the details of all the annotation syntax supported by TypeScript in a later chapter.

 ### Types are structural
 In some languages (specifically nominally typed ones) static typing results in unnecessary ceremony because even though *you know* that the code will work fine the language semantics force you to copy stuff around.
-This is why stuff like [automapper for C#](http://automapper.org/) exists.
-In TypeScript because we really want it to be easy for JavaScript developers, and be minimum cognitive overload types are *structural*.
+This is why stuff like [automapper for C#](http://automapper.org/) is *vital* for C#.
+In TypeScript because we really want it to be easy for JavaScript developers with a minimum cognitive overload, types are *structural*.
 This means that *duck typing* is a first class language construct.
-An example is in order:
+Consider the following example.
+The function `iTakePoint2D` will accept anything that contains all the things (`x` and `y`) it expects:

 ```ts
 interface Point2D {